centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 ![image](../assets/reporting/guide/mbi-ba-availability-gauge_param.png)

-### Business Application Availability,Performance and Alerts by day
+### Business Application Availability, Performance and Alerts by day

 *This widget only works with Centreon BAM data.*

 #### Description

-This widget presents a graph showing the availability, performance and alerts of one BA by day.
+This widget presents a graph showing the availability, performance and alerts of one BA per day.

 ![image](../assets/reporting/guide/mbi-ba-availability-graph-day.png)